luisrowley/veralink-smartshield-sdk/README.md

 - Finally, you would need to compile and run the [Mobile app verifier](https://github.com/luisrowley/veralink-smartshield-app) and scan the QR code you will see on screen.

 ## Caveats
-- In order to check the integrity of the incomming connection, the SDK validates an RSA cryptographic signature using a local **public key** derived from the **private key** that sits at the [Proxy Server](https://github.com/luisrowley/veralink-smartshield).
+- In order to check the integrity of the incoming connection, the SDK validates an RSA cryptographic signature using a local **public key** derived from the **private key** that sits at the [Proxy Server](https://github.com/luisrowley/veralink-smartshield).
 The transaction of such public key occurs only at initialization using a previously authorised bearer token.

 ## SDK Docs
 - TBD